How to Differentiate Your Product

 The dynamism of differentiation over time

-You’ve put together a truly differentiated product, your customers love it, your competitors are dumbfounded as to how to compete with you and so you sit back for the next five years and smoke yourself a big, fat spliff to celebrate.
+You’ve put together a truly differentiated product, your customers love it, your competitors are dumbfounded as to how to compete with you and so you sit back for the next five years and pour yourself a stiff drink to celebrate.
 Right?

 Differentiators derived from your unique value chain can make replicating your product’s successes more difficult for your competitors but feature-based differentiation is far less resilient.